shubhskumar/Named-Entity-Recognition-using-BERT/README.md

 - [Market Opportunities](#market-opportunities)

 ## Project Overview
-This project was developed as part of the **Data Mining Principles Final Project** in collaboration with **Vanderbilt University** and **The Learning Agency Lab's Kaggle Competition**.
+This project was developed as part of the **Data Mining Principles Final Project**.
 We aim to automate the detection and cleansing of **personally identifiable information (PII)** such as student names and sensitive details in educational datasets.
 This ensures that the datasets can be publicly shared without compromising privacy.

 **Motivation**: PII in educational data restricts the availability of high-quality public datasets.
 Manual detection is costly and unscalable.
 Our goal is to revolutionize this process by automating PII detection using NLP techniques, particularly **Named Entity Recognition (NER)** models.